TIMBERhub/green_ash_study_region/!study_region_raster_masks/README.txt

  lls if a cell was covered by more than 50% lake; or a scenario assuming the Lake s are entirely land.
 A few other inland cells are NA.
 These are carryover from the original rasters from Lorenz et al. 2016 Scientific data.

+ Cells that are adjacent to an NA cell and that have >50% ice cover have been for ced to have 100% ice cover.
+Cells that are not NA and completely surrounded by i ce are forced to be 100% ice.

  The interpolation method refers to the manner in which the cover of ice in cells was "smoothed" from the intervals at which ice cover was provided by Dalton et